 Vinny’s – 165 W Street, Friday Harbor

-8:00 AM – Breakfast at The Doctor’s Office Café
+8:00 AM – Breakfast at The Doctor’s Office Café (now called Salty Fox)

 Just above the Ferry Dock and the Friday Harbor Seaplane Base sits The Doctor’s Office Café.
 Worried you might miss it?
 Look for the brightly painted Victorian house.
 Built in 1905, this historic gem comes with up to date perks such as free WiFi and a fresh juice bar.
 (A complimentary computer is also available for those not toting their own electronic gizmos.)
 If you’re on the run, consider one of their lattes to go, brewed with their own blend of coffee beans (sourced from around the world and roasted locally).